f18m/netlist-viewer/README.md

+> :warning: **This project is looking for maintainers / developers.
+The original author is not using this since a long time and is just doing some basic maintainance.
+The software still needs quite a bit of work to get into a truly usable status.
+Please consider contributing if you find this software useful.
+Thanks.**

 # Netlist Viewer

 Netlist Viewer is a tool capable of loading SPICE netlists and convert them in a schematic (i.e. graphical) format.